Key Takeaways

 That class spread means the application should not just say "landscaping."
 It should list the real services: mowing, mulch, irrigation, pesticide application, snowplowing, design work, stump grinding, and tree removal.

-NEXT lists cost factors including type of work, types of clients, business location, number of employees, annual revenue, coverage limits, deductible, and claims history.
+Common rating factors include type of work, types of clients, business location, number of employees, annual revenue, coverage limits, deductible, and claims history.

 | Rating Factor | Why It Affects Your Quote |